The European Union

 One of the core purposes of the EU is to foster economic integration among its member states.
 This is achieved through the establishment of a single market, which allows for the free movement of goods, services, capital, and labor across national borders.
 The EU also aims to coordinate economic policies and promote trade among its members to enhance economic growth and competitiveness.

 The EU aims to promote political cooperation and dialogue among its member states to prevent conflicts and promote democratic values, human rights, and the rule of law.
-Through institutions such as the European Parliament, the Council of the European Union, and the European Commission, member states work together to address common challenges and pursue shared goals.
+Through institutions such as the European Parliament, the Council of the European Union, and the European Commission, member states work together to address common challenges and work toward shared goals.

 One of the fundamental purposes of the EU is to promote peace and security in Europe.
 The EU emerged from the ashes of World War II with the aim of preventing future conflicts on the continent.
 Through mechanisms such as the Common Foreign and Security Policy (CFSP) and the European Defense Agency (EDA), the EU seeks to promote stability and security both within its borders and beyond.